underground-software/rpi.pending.name/src/setup_guide.md

 Create a `.xinitrc` file for your user if it doesn't already exist.
 The only line that needs to be in the file is: `exec i3`

+If installing Enlightenment, `exec enlightenment_start` should be writted to `.xinitrc`

 `startx` can be used to initialize i3 now.